bee-browser/bee/bins/estree/README.md

-# bee-estree
+# estree

 > A simple Javascript parser to output ESTree in JSON5

-This package provides a binary crate `bee-estree` to output the [ESTree] of the input JavaScript program.
+This package provides a binary crate `estree` to output the [ESTree] of the input JavaScript program.

-The main goal of this package is providing a tool for validating the implementation of `bee-jsparser`.
+The main goal of this package is providing a tool for validating the implementation of `jsparser`.

 ## How to use